 First, let’s look at the floor plan because this truly is the icing on the cake of what brought us to purchase the View 24D.

-The Winnebago View 24D model appeals to us because of the open floor space when the Murphy bed is folded up.
-While we don’t use the pedestal table, we didn’t just toss it out the door during our cross-decking evolution.
-We confess, it’s still in the wardrobe (bathroom) and never been used.
-We just don’t need it.
-Or, at least not just yet.
+The Winnebago View 24D model appealed to us because of the open floor space when the Murphy bed is folded up.
+So, while we don’t use the pedestal table, we didn’t just toss it out the door during our cross-decking evolution.

-Another feature we wanted is a bonafide eating area.
-Dan and I raised our family on principles and importance of the family dinner table.
-Even though it’s just Dan and I now, we still enjoy meals looking at each other and engaging in conversation.
-When we looked at other models or even brands, we winced every time we saw the U-shaped dinettes.
+Another feature we wanted is the dinette eating area.
+Dan and I raised our family on principles and importance of gathering around the family dinner table.

 What are some of the Winnebago View 24D features?